Beat the Heat

 How does it Work?

-Starting in February, SOS embarks on a fundraising campaign to gather enough resources for spaying and neutering services in March.
-The program invites applications from those unable to afford or qualify for reduced-price spay/neuter services, adopting a first-come, first-served selection process based on the availability of funds and clinic locations.
-Once applicants are chosen, SOS coordinates with clinics to schedule surgery dates and communicates these details to the cat owners, who must then agree to the terms, pre-pay the surgery fee, and sign a consent form.
-The surgeries aim to not only reduce the number of homeless cats but also provide health benefits to the participating felines.
-Any remaining funds are used to extend the program into subsequent months, ensuring its sustainability and continued impact on the community.
+Starting in February, SOS launches a dedicated fundraising campaign to gather the necessary resources for providing low-cost spay and neuter services.
+The program invites applications from individuals who are unable to afford or qualify for existing reduced-price services, using a first-come, first-served selection process that prioritizes high-risk community cats.
+Once applicants are chosen, SOS coordinates with veterinary clinics to schedule the surgeries and communicates these details to the cat owners.
+The owners then agree to the program’s terms, pre-pay the surgery fee, and sign a consent form.
+These surgeries not only help reduce the number of homeless cats but also provide important health benefits to the participating felines.
+Any remaining funds are reinvested to extend the program into subsequent months, ensuring its sustainability and continued impact on the community.

 Apply Today.

-• - Cats must be 5 months of age and over 2 pounds to be spayed/neutered
+- Cats must be over 2 pounds and good health to be spayed/neutered

 - Owner or caretaker must reside in Saskatchewan

-- All owned UNFIXED cats must be applied for at the same time, subsequent requests will be bumped to the bottom of the waitlist, if there is one.
+- All owned UNFIXED cats must be applied for at the same time, subsequent requests will not be prioritized

 - Owners and caretakers must be able to trap/transport the cats at the required time/date.